History of the School

-BMS has its origins in the Bedford Charity, born from the endowments left by Sir William Harpur in the sixteenth century.
+Today’s BMS has its origins in the Bedford Charity (now The Harpur Trust), which was born from endowments left by Sir William Harpur in the sixteenth century.

 From our early beginnings as a ‘Writing School’ established in 1764, we focused on delivering education that would bring practical benefit to students.
 Initially, these boys were mainly the children of local businessmen.
 Over time, military and professional families from both Bedfordshire and further afield were also increasingly attracted to the school.

 By the late 19th century we had been established in prestigious premises on Harpur Square designed by Edward Blore, the frontage of which is now the Harpur (shopping) Centre.
 The school was renamed Bedford Modern School to reflect the school’s modern curriculum.